June Webb, MA, PG Diploma,Reg.MBACP. Focusing-Oriented Psychotherapist.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and the Health & Care Professions Council, (HCPC).

-Prior to training in counselling and psychotherapy I worked in a number of roles involving advocacy and casework with clients in relation to housing, health and social care.
+Prior to training in counselling and psychotherapy I worked in a number of roles involving advocacy and casework with clients in relation to housing, health and social care and domestic abuse and violence.
 Work settings included a major homelessness charity, the Citizens Advice Bureau, Youth Justice, Carers Centre and Hospital and Community based social work settings with adults.
 I have worked as a student counsellor at the University of East Anglia.

-I currently volunteer at two charitable counselling agencies, one providing specialist support for survivors of sexual and other abuse and another agency providing general counselling support.
+I currently volunteer at two charitable counselling agencies, Sue Lambert Trust (providing specialist support for survivors of sexual, physical, emotional abuse and trauma) and another agency providing general counselling support, Off The Record.

 I abide by the BACP Code of Ethics.